-10. Why is it important to celebrate the 10th anniversary of the National Apology?

-It's a milestone that all Australians can be proud of and it's important to bring all Australians together to commemorate that historic moment.
-Many of the Stolen Generations, their families and communities are still feeling the hurt, pain and loss from being forcibly removed from their families and by remembering what happened, as part of those commemorations, we are supporting ongoing healing.
+While the 11 year anniversary of the National Apology is a milestone that all Australians can be proud of, many of the Stolen Generations, their families and communities are still feeling the hurt, pain and loss from being forcibly removed from their families.
+By remembering what happened, as part of those commemorations, we are supporting ongoing healing.
+The anniversary is a time to reflect on the work that still needs to be done to address unresolved trauma.